 Croatia is in the EU, while BiH is not.
 The expected entry of Croatia to the Schengen zone will make these borders an external Schengen border, which will arguably lead to increased crossing times.

-Crossing the border from Bosnia to Croatia is generally trouble-free, but there have been tensions in recent times due to the border being a hot spot in the migrant crisis.
+Crossing the border from Bosnia to Croatia is generally trouble-free.
+There have, however, been tensions in recent times due to the pandemic and the border being a hot spot in the migrant crisis.

 Most tourists encounter the Bosnia to Croatia border on the way from Split to Dubrovnik.
 While both these cities are in Croatia, they are currently not connected by land.
-As part of the 1995 Dayton Peace Accords, BiH got access to the sea at Neum, a 22 km corridor which splits Croatia in two.
+Since the borders between the former republics of Yugoslavia were established in 1946, they have not changed.
+When both of these countries became independent states, the border between them stayed the same.
+That means that BiH has access to the sea at Neum, a 22 km corridor which splits Croatia in two.

 The issue of the Neum Corridor and its border crossing should no longer exist in a few years.
-After MANY years of discussions, political promises and false starts, the Peljesac Bridge project is underway.
-The strategic project will connect the mainland to the Peljesac Peninula on the Split side of the border.
+After MANY years of discussions, political promises and false starts, the Pelješac Bridge project is well underway.
+The strategic project will connect the mainland to the Pelješac Peninsula on the Split side of the border.

-From there, there will be a road down to Dubrovnik, and Croatia will be connected completely for the first time in its modern history.
-A Chinese company won the tender to build the bridge.
+From there, there will be a road down the peninsula and then on to Dubrovnik, and Croatia will be connected completely for the first time in its modern history.
+A Chinese company won the tender and is building the bridge, seemingly on time, despite the obvious problems for everyone in 2020 and 2021.
 Once open, the bridge should reduce travel and waiting times considerably.

 Looking to see how bad the queues are before you travel?
 There are no less than 17 webcams on the borders between the two countries.
-These are maintained by the Croatian Road Association (HAK), and you can check the latest on your favourite Bosnian border here.
+Croatian Road Association (HAK) maintains these cameras, and you can check the latest on your favourite Bosnian border here.

 Many goods and services are considerably cheaper in BiH than in Croatia.
 As such, there is a well-established trend of Croatians crossing the border to buy anything from cigarettes and fuel to the daily shopping.